sylabs/singularity-admindocs/user_namespace.rst

 act as root inside a container to perform administrative tasks, without being root on the host outside.

-{Singularity} uses user namespaces in 3 situations:
+{Singularity} uses user namespaces in the following situations:

 -  When the ``setuid`` workflow is disabled or {Singularity} was installed without root.
 -  When a container is run with the ``--userns`` option.
 -  When ``--fakeroot`` is used to impersonate a root user when building or running a container.
+-  When the `--oci` runtime mode is used.

 .. _userns-requirements: